 -Unless you’re working out vigorously for an hour or longer, you probably don’t need much of a refuel afterwards.
 You can wait until your next meal to get your protein in (unless you feel hungry, of course!).

--It is a known fact that our bodies are unable to absorb much more than 30 grams of protein at a meal, so really, don’t overthink your protein intake.
-If you eat a pretty well-balanced diet, you probably don’t need protein bars and the like to supplement your intake.
-Of course there are certain populations who do need to focus on their protein intake a bit more, but that’s a topic for another day!
+-It has been scientifically proven that our bodies are unable to absorb much more than 30 grams of protein at a meal, so really, don’t overthink your protein intake.
+If you eat a pretty well-balanced diet, you probably don’t need protein bars and the like to supplement your protein intake.
+Of course there are certain populations who need more protein than others, but that’s a topic for another day!

 What Ingredients Should I Look For in a Bar?

 There are a few different nutrition-related factors you should consider when purchasing bars.
 First off, always check the nutrition facts and ingredient list.
 Just because it’s labeled as “healthy” doesn’t mean that it actually is.
-Many bars are overloaded with added sugar, unhealthy fats and oils, and other additives that your body doesn’t need.
+Many bars are overloaded with added sugar, unhealthy fats and oils, and other additives that aren’t going to make you feel so great.

-- Sugar: Look for a bar with as little sugar as possible.
+- Sugar: Look for a bar with as little added sugar as possible.
 Ideally, there shouldn’t be any added sugar – if it’s sweetened, your best bet is to find one that’s naturally sweetened with dates or another type of fruit.
 Check the ingredient list for this info.
-Another rule of thumb you can use is to look for a bar with less than 9-12 grams of sugar per serving (hard to find, but there are some out there that meet this guideline!).
+Note that I am not anti-sugar, but some bars really do go overboard on their sugar content so it’s important to pay attention to this.

 - Fiber: Fiber keeps you full, and if you’re going to snack on a bar then it’s best to find one that will do just that…keep you full!
 Look for one that packs in at least 2-4 grams of fiber per serving.

-- Trans Fat: If a bar has trans fat, PUT IT BACK!
-Trans fat is no good for your heart and we truly shouldn’t be eating any of this unhealthy ingredient (I’m not saying that just to say it – there’s plenty of research to back me up here).
-In fact, it’s being banned from the US food supply starting in June 2018 because it’s proven to harm our health.
+- Trans Fat: If a bar has trans fat, put it back!
+Trans fat has been shown to increase heart disease risk, and is actually supposed to be banned from the US food supply starting in June 2018.
 If you see partially hydrogenated oil listed in the ingredients, then it contains trans fat.
-FUN FACT: just because the nutrition facts label says 0 g trans fat doesn’t actually mean it’s trans fat free.
-Companies are allowed to list 0 grams if the item contains less than 0.5 grams per serving.
+Fact: just because the nutrition facts label says 0 g trans fat doesn’t actually mean it’s trans fat free.
+Companies are allowed to list 0 grams if the item contains less than 0.5 grams per serving, so you really do need to check that ingredient list every time.
 Luckily, many brands have recognized the negative health effects of trans fat and have already removed it from their products, but it’s still good to double-check.

-One important thing to ask yourself when purchasing a bar is “do I recognize these ingredients?”
-In general, bars made with whole foods such as oats, nuts, seeds and fruit are going to be healthier than those made with a bunch of artificial ingredients and additives.
+In general, bars made with whole foods such as oats, nuts, seeds and fruit are going to be healthier for you than those made with a bunch of artificial ingredients and additives.
+It’s all about what going to make you feel your best!

 What Bars Are Best?!